takelwerk/takelage-doc/doc/tools/rake.md

 [tau](https://github.com/takelwerk/takelage-cli)
 handles global tasks like
-“log in to the development environment” or “download updates of bit components”.
+“log in to the development environment” or “download updates of hg repositories”.

 rake tasks reside in Rakefiles in directories below the project root's rake directory.